-TO LOAD AND FIRE (WITH MAGAZINE)
+TO LOAD AND FIRE

 Practice this important aspect of safe gun handling with an unloaded pistol until you can perform each of the steps described below with skill and confidence.
-But before you do anything with the pistol, first read completely through this manual.
+But before you do anything with the pistol, first read through this manual completely.

 - 1. Be certain the muzzle is pointed in a safe direction.
-(See "The Basic Rules of Safe Firearms Handling," page 30.) - 2.
-Press the magazine latch and remove the magazine from the frame.

-NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary.
+(See "The Basic Rules of Safe Firearms Handling," page 39.) - 2.
+With an empty magazine in the pistol, pull the slide fully to the rear until the slide stops and lock it open.
+(See Figure 4.)
+(If there is not an empty magazine in the pistol, you will need to push upward on the slide stop.) - 3.
+Press the magazine latch inward from either side and remove the magazine from the frame.
+NOTE: The magazine is designed to fall free of the frame of its own weight when the pistol is held in the normal firing position.
+You should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary. - 4.
+Load the magazine with the appropriate number of cartridges. - 5.
+Insert the loaded magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
+Slamming the magazine into the frame forcibly is not necessary. - 6.

-3. Place six (6) or fewer 380 Auto cartridges into the magazine from the top.

-- 4. Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
-Slamming the magazine into the frame forcibly is not necessary. - 5.
 Hold the pistol firmly in the shooting hand but do not touch the trigger.
 Keep the pistol pointed in a safe direction.
-With the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 2, below).
-Use care to not place any part of your hand in front of the muzzle (see "Slide Retraction Warning," p.
-16).
+With the other hand, grasp the rear of the slide and pull the slide to the rear as far as it will go (see Figure 4, below and "Slide Retraction Warning," p.
+19).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
-The hammer is automatically cocked by the motion of the slide.